“Methinks a boat ride is in order.”

 “We need your special knowledge for this case.”

 Billy Clarkson.
 Sean’s old roommate—his doppelgänger.
-They were almost dead ringers for each other.
+They were dead ringers for each other.
 Billy had a way with women but suffered from a mental block when it came to English Lit.
 Billy’s myopic instructor never figured out that it was Sean who had taken Billy’s finals for him, in the process raising Billy’s C- average to a solid B. As a reward for this, whenever Billy had two dates for an evening—which was often—he would offer Sean one.
-Billy never really cared for any of the women he dated; he was a ‘Four F’ kind of guy.
+Billy had never really cared for any of the women he dated; he was a ‘Four F’ kind of guy, all he cared about was the conquest.
 Billy would steer Sean to those girls who he thought wouldn’t ‘put out.’
 Sean, for his part, played the role of the perfect gentleman.
-He later found out that most of these young women weren’t really interested in him, or in Billy.
+He later found out that most of these young women weren’t really interested in Billy, or in him.
 They were just lonely, but wanting someone to do more than just talk.
 Sean would oblige them.

 “As you know, Senator Clarkson is running for president.
 His son has become a potential liability,” said Mrs. Robinson.